Model Specific Parameters

 The “Pairwise” distribution implements ranking measures following the

-is maximised by the tree growing algorithm.
+maximised by the tree growing algorithm.
 The metric

 parameter stores the selection and currently the IR metrics available